 The story came up again briefly in a series of posts over at the forums at Mark Reads, and I thought I’d store the images here now that I’ve got the scanner seeing sense (short version: disagreement between new printer and old legacy TWAIN driver, never mind the long version, too annoying, solved now).

 ...It was in or near this chapter of the German translation [of Terry Pratchett’s Pyramids (“Pyramiden“) that Peter ran into something that made our conjoint blood run cold: a soup advertisement.

-So we picked up this copy of Pyramiden as we were passing through Zurich, and we were on our way to the Jungfrau, and in the hotel that night in Interlaken Ost, Peter was paging through the book… and there were the Black Lines.
-And so he called the Pratchett residence, and Terry was out, but he got Lyn.
+So on the way to the Jungfrau, we picked up this copy of Pyramiden as we were passing through Zurich.
+In our “base station” hotel that night in Interlaken Ost, Peter was paging through the book… and there were the Black Lines.
+Peter immediately called the Pratchett residence, and Terry was out, but he got Lyn.

-And Lyn, being a sensible woman, didn’t believe him at first.
+Lyn, being a sensible woman, didn’t believe him at first.
 Because who would dare pull crap like that with Terry?
 So Peter read the altered text to her, translating as he went.
-And Lyn’s mouth fell open, audibly.
+Lyn’s mouth fell open.
 She said, “I’ll tell Terry when he gets home.”
 And when Terry got home, he straightway called Colin the Agent of Doom, and Colin called Heyne, and shortly Terry was not with Heyne any more.
 AND SERVED THEM RIGHT.

 It was a pleasure to do Terry that service, but a pain in the butt that it had to be done.
 Seriously: SOUP??

 …We no longer have that copy of Pyramiden, alas: it was sold long ago at a Discworld convention charity auction.
 But we still have the Rihannsu books in question, so now you can see what the pages looked like.
 Behold: one of the more sordid yet somehow mean and small and pitiful examples of corporate greed you’re likely to see.